Three Discourses at the Communion on Fridays: Reception

-The discourses were first translated by Walter Lowrie in 1940 and then again by Howard and Edna Hong in 1997 (In his book Without Authority) and finally by Syvia Walsh in 2011.
+The discourses were first translated by Walter Lowrie in 1940, a second time by Howard and Edna Hong in 1997 (in the book Without Authority), and finally by Sylvia Walsh Perkins (née Walsh) in 2011.
 Each of these authors included them in books comprising many of Kierkegaard's discourses published between 1848 and 1851.

 Gregor Malantschuk mentioned the relation of the single individual and Christian faith in 1963.
 "In Christian Discourses the doctrine of the atonement, the central thought of Christianity, is set in an existential relationship to the single individual.
 Kierkegaard stresses grace as the ultimate point of rest in still other discourses, which will be dealt with later."
 Kierkegaard stressed the importance of becoming the single individual in relation to Christ.

 John Gates said, Kierkegaard “symbolically’ returned to the church in 1838 when he took the Lord's Supper as a “solitary penitent’ and in his last period of authorship ten of his fifty-two published discourses had to do with Communion.

 In 1977 Simon D Podmore noted that, "Only Christ knows what true God-forsakenness means, as Kierkegaard counsels in his discourse on 'The High Priest': “surely no human being has experienced that spiritual trial [Anfegtelse], the spiritual trial of being abandoned by God—but he was tempted in that way”.
 Kierkegaard was sure that God never abandons us but we abandon him.

 In 1978 Niels Thulstrup and Marie Mikulova Thulstrup discussed Kierkegaard's discourses in the same way Podmore did: "In the years 1849-51 SK also wrote a series of upbuilding discourses.
 “The High Priest’ — “The Publicans’’ — “The Woman Who Was a Sinner”, which are Three Discourses at the Communion on Fridays, published on November 14, 1849.
 The first discourse can well be said to be the high point of SK’s depiction of Christ.
 He is the only one Who has entirely put Himself in your place.
 He is with you in your many sorts of sufferings and trials, tried as He is in everything, though without sin, even in the temptation which has indeed never been experienced by any man, to be abandoned by God."

 C. Stephen Evans said Kierkegaard's Communion discourses "Provided a deep and rich portrait of spirituality in the worship of the church."